AriaAgarwal/AriaAgarwal/README.md

-Hi, I am Aria Agarwal, a second-year Data Science + Biology student studying at Northeastern University.
+Hi, I am Aria Agarwal, a third-year Data Science + Biology student studying at Northeastern University.
 I currently work as a Research Assistant at the Gyori Lab for Computational Biomedicine @ Northeastern.

 <!---